DarkSnakeGang/GoogleSnakeModLoader/README.md

 # How to install

-1) Install a userscript manager.
+1) Install a user script manager.
 We recommend the **Tampermonkey** browser extension for this.
-Note that greasemonkey won't work.
+Note that Greasemonkey won't work.

 Use the relevant link for your browser.